6110-sp25/6110-sp25.github.io/_pages/project/phase_4.md

 All optimizations (except inline expansion of calls) should be done at the level of a single method.
 Be careful that your optimizations do not introduce bugs in the generated code or break any previously-implemented phase of your compiler.
 Needless to say, it would be foolish not to do regression testing using your existing test cases. __Do not underestimate the difficulty of debugging this phase__.

 As in phase 3, your generated code must include instructions to perform the runtime checks listed in the language specification.
-It is desirable to optimize these checks whenever possible, e.g. using CSE to eliminate array bounds tests.
 Note that the optimized program must report a runtime error for exactly those program inputs for which the corresponding unoptimized program would report a runtime error (and the runtime error message must be the same in both cases).
 However, we allow the optimized program to report a runtime error earlier than it might have been reported in the unoptimized program.

 ## Specifications